flaturtha/NOS/_posts/2016-08-16-the-detective.md

 >&quot;In a work which consists in the drawing of detectives,&quot; he once wrote, &quot;there are only one or two qualities which one can use, and an author is forced to hark back upon them constantly, so that every detective must really resemble every other detective to a greater or less extent.
 There is no great originality required in devising or constructing such a man, and the only possible originality which one can get into a story about a detective is in giving him original plots and problems to solve, as in his equipment there must be an alert acuteness of mind to grasp facts and the relation which each of them bears to the other.&quot;

 The detectives who follow in the straight path trodden by these pioneers are legion.
 Among the best known is The Thinking Machine, hero of two series of stories by the late Jacques Futrelle.

 The Thinking Machine whose name was Professor Van Dusen was remotely German.
 For generations his ancestors had been noted in the sciences; he was the logical result of the master mind.
 First and above all he was a logician.
 At least thirty-five years of the half-century or so of his existence had been devoted exclusively to proving that two and two always equal four, except in unusual cases, where they equal three or five, as the case may be.

 He stood broadly on the general proposition that all things that start must go somewhere, and was able to bring the concentrated mental force of his forefathers to bear on a given problem.
 Incidentally it may be remarked that Professor Van Dusen wore a No. 8 hat.

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

 ## Recent Detectives of Fiction

 Among the best of lately-written detective stories are two by Gaston Leroux, &quot;The Mystery of the Yellow Room&quot; and &quot;The Perfume of the Lady in Black.&quot; In these stories two detectives figure.
 Though they are professional and amateur, they are not opposed, as is so often deemed necessary for dramatic effect, but have a far subtler contrast.
 Rouletabille is a delightful character and satisfactory in his procedure, while Larsan is a genius.

 And yet these detectives are little known to the reading public.
 It is perhaps because Sherlock Holmes was first in the modern field, and perhaps partly because his name appears in the titles of the collections of stories about him, that his name is so well known.
 Mr. Cecil Chesterton is right in saying:

 >&quot;Sir Arthur Conan Doyle is at least entitled to claim the honour of being the only novelist since Dickens, one of whose creations has become a popular proverb.
 It is easy to test this.
 Mr. Rudyard Kipling is generally considered a popular writer.
-Mulvaney is probably Mr.
+Mulvaney is probably Mr. Kipling&#39;s most popular creation.

->Kipling&#39;s most popular creation.
-But let anyone say in an assembly of twenty average men chosen at random from the street—&#39;That man is quite a Mulvaney.&#39; Perhaps two men will understand the reference; perhaps one; quite possibly none.
-But let him say &#39;That man is quite a Sherlock Holmes.1 The recognition will be instantaneous and unanimous.
+>&quot;But let anyone say in an assembly of twenty average men chosen at random from the street &mdash; &#39;That man is quite a Mulvaney.&#39; Perhaps two men will understand the reference; perhaps one; quite possibly none.
+But let him say &#39;That man is quite a Sherlock Holmes.&#39; The recognition will be instantaneous and unanimous.
 A man who had not heard of Holmes would be more singular than a man who could not sign his own name.
 Sir Arthur is the only writer of our time who has done this, and he has never done it twice.
 He has done more ambitious work than the Sherlock Holmes tales, but none of it has passed into the language.&quot;

 Many series of really good detective stories have been published in magazines, and later in book form, but not one reader in ten remembers the detective&#39;s name.

 Luther Trant and Craig Kennedy, Ledroit Conners and Eugene Valmont, are all first class fiction detectives yet their names are not household words like Sherlock Holmes.
-So with

-The Man in the Corner, Average Jones, Ashton-Kirk and Paul Beck.
+So with The Man in the Corner, Average Jones, Ashton-Kirk and Paul Beck.
 So with Scientific Sprague and Astro.

 Though each of these is a real deductive detective, each has his own personal bent.

-Sprague, Trant and Kennedy are scientific,—sometimes so much so that they run great danger of losing the popular interest.
+Sprague, Trant and Kennedy are scientific &mdash; sometimes so much so that they run great danger of losing the popular interest.

 This is Sprague&#39;s manner as the author, Francis Lynde, shows us: